Postage stamps and postal history of the United Kingdom: Modern era

-UK stamps bearing the head of Charles III will be available from 4 April 2023.
+UK stamps bearing the head of Charles III became available on 4 April 2023.
 Unlike previous stamps depicting male monarchs, the new set features no crowns or any other decorations.

 Design trends of British stamps

 Up to the 1950s, British commemorative stamps were few and far between; most of the stamps were what are officially called "definitives", in which the portrait of the reigning monarch was the dominant element.
 Even after commemorative stamps began to appear more often during the 1950s and early 1960s, the monarch's effigy was prominent, usually taking up a quarter to a third of the stamp's design, which limited flexibility and creativity.
 A change came in 1965 when the then Postmaster General Tony Benn issued new criteria for what could appear on stamps.
 Designer David Gentleman wrote to Benn about alternative design approaches, suggesting the monarch's head be replaced by another national symbol, such as a crown or the country name; "Great Britain" or "United Kingdom".
 A compromise, a small silhouette of the Queen based on the coinage head of Mary Gillick, was accepted and this has been the standard ever since for commemorative stamps.
 When the monarch's portrait is part of the stamp's main design (as for example in the case of issues commemorating the Queen's birthday), then the silhouette is not needed and usually does not appear.

 In 1967, The Red Boy by Sir Thomas Lawrence became the first artwork to appear on a British postage stamp.

 Another trend is the growing use of stamps to commemorate events related to the present Royal Family.
 Up to Elizabeth II's accession in 1952 the only commemorative stamps to have been issued related to royal events were for George V's Silver Jubilee in 1935, George VI's coronation in 1937, and a 1948 issue to commemorate George VI's 25th wedding anniversary.
 Since 1952, however, stamps have been issued to commemorate many royal occasions.
 In addition, memorial stamps have been issued after the deaths of Diana, Princess of Wales (in 1998) and Queen Elizabeth The Queen Mother (in 2002).

 With regard to previous monarchs, stamps were issued in 1987 to mark the 150th anniversary of Queen Victoria's accession, and in 1997 to mark the 450th anniversary of King Henry VIII's death.
 From 2008 to 2011 stamps were issued featuring all of England's kings and queens and also the Scottish House of Stewart.